ChanthMiao/ghc-wiki-mirror/sebastian-and-simon.md

 I move stuff here from the different sections that is on our radar at the moment.

+- TrieMaps
+- #14816, !5349: Drop `reuseEnv` in DmdAnal
+- #19584: Demand Analysis scales quadratically
+  - Many ideas there, but it is much more complicated than it seems.
+Monotonicity issues etc.
+  - !5583 might be a faintly related first step at improvement here
+  - I'm thinking that we need to properly track data dependencies, e.g., the unstable set idea
 - #20767 top element of Demand lattic and lubBoxity
 - #20378, !6541: Estimating CaseAlt hottness
 - #19871, !5790 boxity analysis.
 See also https://gitlab.haskell.org/ghc/ghc/-/issues/19824#note_353112